Scalar Domain Wall as the Universe: Introduction

 There are many scenarios that our universe could be a brane in the higher dimensional space-time \cite{Randall:1999ee,Randall:1999vf,Dvali:2000hr,Deffayet:2000uy,Deffayet:2001pu}.
 The inflationary brane world models were also considered by using the trace anomaly in \cite{Nojiri:2000eb,Hawking:2000bb,Nojiri:2000gb}.
 Before the brane world scenario, there was a scenario that we live on the domain wall \cite{Lukas:1998yy}, and bent domain wall \cite{Kaloper:1999sm} as well as dynamical domain wall \cite{Chamblin:1999ya} were also investigated.
 After that there were many activities in the domain wall or thick brane universe scenario \cite{DeWolfe:1999cp,Gremm:1999pj,Csaki:2000fc,Gremm:2000dj,Kobayashi:2001jd,Slatyer:2006un}.
 The domain wall has a thickness and the brane could be regarded as a limit that the thickness of the domain wall vanishes.

 In this paper, we consider the domain wall by using the scalar field.
 We construct models where the shape of the domain wall is flat, de Sitter space-time, or anti-de Sitter space-time.
 In case that the shape of the domain wall is de Sitter space-time, if we regard the domain wall as our universe, the de Sitter space-time may express inflation and/or the accelerating expansion of the current universe.
 It is developed a formulation to construct an action which reproduces an arbitrarily given warp factor as a solution of the Einstein equation and field equation corresponding to the action.
 This formulation could be called as the reconstruction.
 By using this formulation\footnote{ About the reconstruction for cosmology, see \cite{Nojiri:2010wj}.} we give models which have an exact solution describing the domain wall.
-In the seminal paper \cite{DeWolfe:1999cp}, a formulation of the reconstruction has been proposed, where we need to solve first order differential equations.
-In the formulation which we propose, we only need algebraic calculations and the action of the model can be obtained straightforwardly.
+In the seminal paper \cite{DeWolfe:1999cp}, a formulation of the reconstruction has been proposed.
+In case of the brane with vanishing thickness, the potential which realizes the arbitrary warp factor has been analytically found.
+In case of the domain wall or thick brane, we need to solve first order differential equations to find the potential.
+In the formulation which we propose, even for the domain wall, we only need algebraic calculations and the action of the model can be obtained straightforwardly.
 We also show that there appears massless graviton propagating on the four dimensional domain wall.
 The four dimensional massless graviton is the zero mode of the five dimensional graviton and the existence of the four dimensional massless graviton may tell that the four dimensional gravity, where the Newton potential behaves as $1/r$ for the distance $r$, could be reproduced on the domain wall.
 Furthermore, we explore the models including two scalar fields and show that we can construct a space-time, where the domain wall is the general FRW universe and the warp factor can be arbitrary.
 The scalar field equations can be identified with the Bianchi identities: $\nabla^\mu \left( R_{\mu\nu} - \frac{1}{2}R g_{\mu\nu} \right)=0$ and therefore the equations can be satisfied automatically.